tidyverse/glue/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/broom/new/broom.Rcheck’
+* using log directory ‘/tmp/workdir/apisensr/new/apisensr.Rcheck’
-* using R version 3.6.3 (2020-02-29)
+* using R version 4.0.3 (2020-10-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘broom/DESCRIPTION’ ...
+* checking for file ‘apisensr/DESCRIPTION’ ...
 OK
-* checking extension type ...
-Package
-* this is package ‘broom’ version ‘0.7.0’
+* this is package ‘apisensr’ version ‘0.3.0’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Packages suggested but not available: 'lavaan', 'psych'
+Package required but not available: ‘episensr’

-The suggested packages are required for a complete check.
-Checking can be attempted without them by setting the environment
-variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.
 * DONE
 Status: 1 ERROR